 Your body holds onto events long after they have happened.
 Are your shoulders tense right now from work, or that conversation yesterday, or because you are thinking about all the things you said you would do?

 Now imagine how it will remember the task of moving a child into the world?
-Your body will be tender, and frankly, it won’t be an appointment you can make before your 6-week post birth wellness check with your provider.
-But once you have the ok, and you feel comfortable laying on your belly, having care from a professional who wants your body to release the tension it holds will be a world of difference for your mind, as well as your muscles.
+Your body will be tender, and once you feel comfortable laying on your belly, having care from a professional who can help your body to release the tension it holds will be a world of difference for your mind, as well as your muscles.

 You may get weepy on the massage table and not know why.
 You may miss your baby while in your appointment, and both love it and hate it.
 Being worked on by your therapist, you might realize, will be the first time in weeks where you are being touched with restorative energy, instead of having to be the one giving stimulation, food, or peace.
 Massages are not just for birthdays and anniversaries.
 Your body deserves to have attention be paid to it after doing the critical work of birth.